libonomy/libonomy-p2p/README.md

 ```bash
 make install
 ```
-This will invoke `setup_env.sh` which supports Linux .
+This will invoke `setup_env.sh` which supports Linux and OSX.
 The configurations for other platforms will be released soon.